-A part of this fundraising was tied to an Equity Swap Agreement with YA Global Master SPV which, in the Consolidated and Company Statements of Financial Position at 30 September 2013, had an independently assessed value of £264,286.
-This Swap Agreement was settled on 8 November 2013 and returned an amount of £336,333 to the Company on closure, as set out in Note 18 on page 37.
+A part of this fundraising was tied to an Equity Swap Agreement with YA Global Master SPV which, in the Consolidated and Company Statement of Financial Position at 30 September 2013, had an independently assessed value of £264,286.
+This Swap Agreement was settled on 8 November 2013 and returned an amount of £336,333 to the Company on closure, as set out in Note 18.